SVC Student Request for Absence due to Faith or Conscience

-Each excused absence day taken under this policy must be taken as a whole day: the day may not be divided into hours and taken piecemeal.
+Each holiday taken under this policy must be taken as a whole day, i.e. the day may not be divided into hours and taken piecemeal.

-If you fail to notify any of your instructors of an authorized absence for reasons of faith or conscience, the instructor is not obligated to make any accommodations for the absence or treat the absence as authorized under this policy or the law.
+- If a student fails to notify any of their instructors of an authorized absence (as directed by the Office of the Vice President of Instruction), the instructor is not obligated to make any accommodations for the student's absence or treat the absence as authorized under this policy or the law.